virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:
 - `name`
 - `fileName`
-- `type` - context type within the following possible values:
+- `type` - context type with the following possible values:
     - `ARCHIVE`
     - `GIT`
     - `SVN`